garfieldbanks/MonsterSanctuaryMods/README.md

 - Blob key is no longer necessary to interact with blob locks.
 You can still visit and duel Old Buran but it is no longer required.
 - Magical vines automatically open without needing to use a monster ability.
 - Invisible platforms are always visible and tangible.
-- All mounts are tar mounts.
+- All mounts are tar mounts and have increased jump height like Gryphonix.
 - All flying monsters have improved flying and swimming.
 - All swimming monsters now resist streams.
 - You can see in darkness normally.
 But when you switch to a light or sonar monster it uses their ability instead.